Topic Awards 2024

 Healthy Living Topic Award Winner

 Staff members at Beeches Park Day Nursery take immense pride in preparing delicious, healthy, and inclusive meals for the children.
 They ensure each child receives at least five portions of fruit and vegetables daily, cater to various dietary requirements, and cook everything from scratch without using salt.
 Their meals not only promote health but also celebrate diversity, educate, and reduce their nursery’s environmental impact.
-Children are introduced to ingredients, flavours, and traditions from different cultures, participate in growing and harvesting produce on-site, and benefit from the catering manager’s commitment to sourcing local and seasonal ingredients.
+Children are introduced to ingredients, flavours, and traditions from different cultures, participate in growing and harvesting produce on-site, and benefit from their award-winning catering manager’s commitment to sourcing local and seasonal ingredients.
 Beeches Park’s dedication to health, diversity, education, and sustainability during mealtimes makes them a deserving recipient of our Healthy Living Topic Award.

 Meltham CE Primary School